terrafloww/rasteret/README.md

 Fast and efficient access to Cloud-Optimized GeoTIFFs (COGs), optimized for Sentinel-2 and Landsat data.

+> [!WARNING]
-    > **Note:** Work-in-progress library.
+> Work-in-progress library.
 The APIs are subject to change, and as such, documentation is not yet available.

 ## 🚀 Features
 - Fast byte-range based COG access